 Breast revisions are more complicated than a typical augmentation because Dr. Rodgers needs to correct an issue or problem rather than creating enhanced volume, shape or fullness for the first time.
 Dr. Rodgers understands what’s required to complete these complex procedures in the safest way possible and in each patient’s very best interest.

-During this type of surgery, Dr. Rodgers’ 30+ years of experience definitely prove their value.
+During our breast augmentation surgery in Denver, Dr. Rodgers’ 30+ years of experience definitely prove their value.
 Breast revisions often involve taking out an old implant, making a new pocket and inserting a new implant or reshaping your existing breast tissue, which can create issues with nipple blood supply if not approached with the delicate touch that has earned Dr. Rodgers statewide and national acclaim.